michaelrkytch/michaelrkytch.github.io/_posts/2015-05-26-clj-interop-require.md

 }
 ```

 And suppose your implementation needs some configuration before it is used.
 In our contrived example, our `Calculator` takes a base `operand` as a constructor argument.
-The `mult` method then multiplies its argument by the base `operand`.
+The `mult` function then multiplies its argument by the base `operand`.

 An intuitive way to create an entry point for your Clojure library would be to use `defrecord` to define a class implementing that interface.